Armadillidium nasatum: A Real “Peach” of an Isopod

 Naturally, this makes them a great species choice for bioactive setups.

-Interestingly, this study on isopod crowding found that the growth rate of Armadillidium nasatum was positively affected by the presence of large animals.
+Interestingly, a study on isopod crowding2 found that the growth rate of Armadillidium nasatum was positively affected by the presence of large animals.

 Which is a very handy trait when you’re trying to populate a setup.